paulschuberth/regex-extract-action/README.md

 action write all matches, unique matches, or only the first match to the `matches` output, respectively.
 The default value is `unique`.
 This input is optional.

+### until

+If set, this action only searches from the beginning of the original `haystack` until the first match of `until`.
+This may be a regular expression.
+If it is not set, the entire haystack is searched.
+This input is optional.

 ## Outputs

 ### matches